Yazwh0/BitMagic/README.md

 # BitMagic

-BitMagic is a project the aim of which is to create a single Commander X16 Development Suite.
+BitMagic is a project the aim of which is to create a single Commander X16 Development Suite using VSCode.

 It is comprised of four parts: